 VACC members are very concerned about the general protections provisions.
-We are seeing more claims in this area as awareness is raised.
-These provisions are so broad and subjective they create great uncertainty for employers.
-These provisions encourage vague, vexatious and ill-advised claims.
+These provisions are broad and subjective, creating great uncertainty for employers.
+They encourage vague, vexatious and ill-advised claims.

 Employers are also burdened with a reverse onus of proof in defending adverse action claims.
-This makes them extremely difficult to defend, particularly for small businesses that are less likely to maintain sufficient records.
+This makes any defense extremely difficult, particularly for small businesses that are less likely to maintain sufficient records.

 The adverse action claim should be removed from the Act and the previous unlawful termination provisions returned.
 The onus of proof should be changed to the applicant in unlawful termination cases.